GROWTH TRACK: DEEPER

 LEARN MORE ABOUT BAPTISM

-In this week's class, we pointed out that baptism is the sign that you are a member of God's family.
+In this session, we pointed out that baptism is the sign that you are a member of God's family.
 At Christ Community, we practice what's called "believer's baptism," which simply means that only those who make a credible profession of faith in Jesus should be baptized.
 To learn more about what we believe about baptism, we recommend Bobby Jamieson's short book, Understanding Baptism.
 If you'd like, we'd love to give you a copy for free.
 Also, we'd love to chat with you more about baptism at your convenience.

 THE WHY OF COMMUNITY GROUPS